-For the past thirty years, participation of women in the labor force in Africa has consistently been estimated to be around 60% according to the World Bank.
+For the past three decades, women participation in Africa's labor force has consistently been estimated to be around 60%, according to the World Bank.
 Yet, this statistic only tells part of the story.
-The majority of women in the labor force in Africa remain in low-income, labor-intensive jobs such as agricultural work, which lack value-addition and growth opportunities and contribute to keeping many women in poverty.
+The majority of women in Africa's labor force remain in low-income but labor-intensive jobs such as agriculture, which lacks value-addition and growth opportunities and contributes to keeping many women in poverty.
 Nevertheless, African women continue to lead the world as entrepreneurs and business owners.
 Despite being the only region in the world with more female entrepreneurs than men, SSA's female-owned businesses are overwhelmingly microenterprises.
-Furthermore, women-owned businesses generate 34% less profit than those owned by men (Aseidu et al, 2023).
+Furthermore, women-owned businesses generate 34% less profit than those owned by men (Aseidu et al., 2023).

 In the 4IR era, work in the agricultural sector is gradually shifting toward renewable energy, sustainable agriculture, and conservation, with the green economy creating more jobs, particularly for women.
 The energy, construction, and agricultural sectors are expected to create the most jobs (UN Women, 2021).
-According to the UN Women (2021) report, women currently hold quite a number of jobs in agriculture, forestry, and tourism, all of which have high female employment rates and are key growth sectors for green jobs in the region.
-A positive development is that women are carving out niches in male-dominated sectors, often as small women-led businesses in indirect jobs like green construction, renovation, and energy efficiency.
+According to the UN Women (2021) report, women currently hold a number of jobs in agriculture, forestry, and tourism, all of which have high female employment rates and are key growth sectors for green jobs in the region.
+A positive development is that women are carving out niches in male-dominated sectors, often as small womenled businesses in indirect jobs such as green construction, renovation, and energy efficiency.

-However, there is still a lack of women in key sectors of the green economy that will provide the best green jobs, such as energy (particularly wind and solar), transportation, construction, and some niche fields of services like green consulting.
+However, there is still a lack of women in key sectors of the green economy that provide the best green jobs, such as energy (particularly wind and solar), transportation, construction, and certain niche fields of services such as green consulting.
 Women are more concentrated in agriculture, waste management, and specific fields of renewable energy such as biomass, which are more likely to generate low-wage jobs (ANRC, 2022).
 This is not unique to the African continent.
-The global participation of women in tech sectors remains low globally.
-Still, compared to record rates of women's entrepreneurship, African women's participation in the tech industry is woefully behind.
+The global participation of women in tech sectors remains low.
+Still, compared to record rates of women's entrepreneurship, African women participation in the tech industry is woefully low.

 A key cause of the digital gender divide is a lack of access to mobile internet, which is linked to not owning a smartphone.
-In 2022 the GSMA found that women in sub-Saharan Africa are 30% less likely to own a smartphone than their male counterparts and 20% less likely to use mobile Internet than men.
+In 2022, the GSMA found that women in SSA were 30% less likely to own a smartphone than their male counterparts and 20% less likely to use mobile internet than men.
 Women consistently have less access to internet and mobile phones than men for two key reasons: women receive lower levels of education and, partly as a result, earn less on average.
-A GSMA (2022) study found that literacy and digital skills, particularly basic literacy, were the second most commonly cited barriers to smart phone ownership in SSA.
-The report identified five sub-barriers, with reading and writing difficulties being the most commonly reported by female respondents.
-The second most commonly reported reason was a lack of knowledge about using mobile internet.
-While this is also true of men of similar socioeconomic status, the disparity can be particularly pronounced for women.
-For instance, 36% of women surveyed in Senegal cited reading and writing as a barrier to mobile access compared to 12% of men who cited this problem.
+A GSMA (2022) study found that literacy and digital skills, particularly basic literacy, were the second mostcited barriers to smartphone ownership in SSA.
+The report identified five sub-barriers, with reading and writing difficulties being the most reported by female respondents.
+The second most-reported reason was a lack of knowledge about using mobile internet.
+While this was also true of men of similar socioeconomic status, the disparity can be particularly pronounced for women.
+For instance, 36% of women surveyed in Senegal cited reading and writing as a barrier to mobile access compared to 12% of men.